Azure/KAN/docs/api/quick_start/deploy_solution_to_azure_iot_edge.md

 ## 5. Create the Symphony Solution

 The following YAMl file describes a Symphony Solution with a single component, which is based on the ```mcr.microsoft.com/azureiotedge-simulated-temperature-sensor:1.0``` container.

-> [!NOTE]
-> You can get a sample of this file in the ```symphony-k8s/samples/simulated-temperature-sensor/solution.yaml``` folder.
+Use the following to submit the file:

+  kubectl create -f <filename>

+Use the following to apply any changes:

+  kubectl apply -f <filename>

 ```yaml
 apiVersion: solution.symphony/v1